mozilla/data-docs/datasets/batch_view/main_summary/reference.md

   the `payload.addonDetails` which is not already reported in the `environment.addons.activeAddons` section of the payload.
 More detail in
   [Bug 1390814](https://bugzilla.mozilla.org/show_bug.cgi?id=1390814).
-  Please note that while using this field is generally ok, this was introduced to support the [TAAR](https://github.com/mozilla/taar/pulls) project and you should not count on it in the future.
-The field can stay in the main_summary, but we might need to slightly change the ping structure to something better than `payload.addonDetails`.
+  Please note that while using this field is generally OK, this was introduced to support the [TAAR](https://github.com/mozilla/taar/pulls) project and you should not count on it in the future.
+The field can stay in the `main_summary`, but we might need to slightly change the ping structure to something better than `payload.addonDetails`.
 * The `theme` field contains a single struct in the same shape as the items in the `active_addons` array.
 It contains information about the currently active browser